 Bear Creek Park Playground and Nature Play Experience

-The design of Bear Creek Park's renovation transformed the tired playground's existing concrete sombrero sculpture and developed it into a centerpiece for an innovative regional discovery playground.
+Bear Creek Park's renovation has transformed the tired concrete sombrero sculpture and redesigned it to the a centerpiece for an innovative regional discovery playground.

-Design Concepts began the park redesign in 2007, and created a conceptual plan based upon input from Denver Parks & Recreation and the community through a series of public meetings.
-Construction for the 1-acre $500,000 playground began in 2008.
-The grand opening took place on July 7, 2009 at the park.
+Design Concepts began the park redesign in 2007, and created a conceptual plan with input from Denver Parks and Recreation and the community through a series of public meetings.
+Construction for the one-acre $500,000 playground began in 2008.
+The grand opening took place on July 7, 2009.